Stephen A. Douglas: Nomination

 In the weeks leading up to second Democratic convention, a group of former Whigs and Know Nothings formed the Constitutional Union Party and nominated John Bell for president.
 Bell campaigned on a simple platform that emphasized unionism and sought to minimize the role of slavery, but he received little support outside of the South.
-The 1860 Republican National Convention passed over the initial front-runner, William Seward, and nominated Douglas's old opponent, Abraham Lincoln.
+The 1860 Republican National Convention passed over the initial front-runner, William Seward, and nominated Douglas' old opponent, Abraham Lincoln.
 The Democratic convention reconvened in Baltimore on June 18, and most Southern delegates once again bolted the convention.
 The rump Democratic convention nominated Douglas by an overwhelming margin.
-The party initially offered the vice presidential nomination to Benjamin Fitzpatrick, but after Fitzpatrick declined, Herschel Vespasian Johnson of Georgia agreed to serve as Douglas's running mate.
+The party initially offered the vice presidential nomination to Benjamin Fitzpatrick, but after Fitzpatrick declined, Herschel Vespasian Johnson of Georgia agreed to serve as Douglas' running mate.
 Meanwhile, the Southern Democrats held their own convention in Baltimore and nominated Vice President John C. Breckinridge for president.
-Breckinridge himself did not openly support secession, but he received the support of Fire-Eaters like Jefferson Davis.
+Breckinridge himself did not openly support secession, but he received the support of Fire-Eaters such as Jefferson Davis.
 Douglas rejected efforts to cooperate with Breckinridge, arguing that "any compromise with the secessionists would ... give every Northern state to Lincoln."
 The 1860 election essentially became two contests, with Breckinridge and Bell contesting the South and Lincoln and Douglas competing for the North.